cpatsalidis/backend-task/README.md

 uvicorn api.main:app --host 0.0.0.0 --port 8000 --reload
 ```

+**Note:** The API can run without PostgreSQL.
+If the database is not available:
+- The API will start normally with a warning message
+- Caching will be disabled (no cache hits/misses)
+- All other functionality works normally
+- To disable database completely, set `USE_DATABASE=false` environment variable

 ## API Usage

 The API uses an **asynchronous, non-blocking job queue system**.
 Jobs are submitted and processed in the background, allowing instant responses.